niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/sp24-jam-template/sp24-jam-template-base.md

 Here are some ideas of things you could do if you need inspiration:

 * Add sound effects and particle effects for player / enemy death, laser shooting, flying, etc. This will really make your game pop!
+* Make the enemy's *Visuals* Game Object rotate to make the asteroids appear to spin through the air.
 * Create a game over screen when the player dies which reports time survived, allows them to restart and quit the game.
 * Create a main menu before the game starts.
 * Fix the bug which allows the player to fly off the screen boundaries.